 "Sustainability"...
 The Goliath of the tourism industry?
 How do we combine international travel with the need for more environmental awareness?
-There are so many different facets to the concept of sustainable travel.
+There are so many different ideas behind the very concept of sustainable travel.
 Spoiler alert: it's a little more complex than just avoiding long, carbon-heavy international flights.
-Here at Equus, this is something that is very dear to us, and we thought that it was high time we brought the matter to a head.
+Here at Equus, this is something that is very important to us, and we thought that it was high time we brought the matter to a head.

 At the end of 2020, I attended a workshop on sustainable tourism and responsible travel practices, with a view to make Equus Journeys a more sustainable travel company.
 We all need to be mindful of how we travel.
-We all need to do better.
-In 2021, we will be rolling out an exhaustive action plan in order to make every trip booked with Equus Journeys as carbon-neutral as possible and engage in more responsible practices.
+We all need to do better and we are working to make every trip booked with Equus Journeys as carbon-neutral as possible and be more committed to responsible practices.
 This also includes our own carbon emissions in the office and during our own recce/fam trips.
 But more on that later…

 In the meantime I thought I'd list several sustainable travel practices that you, as an Equus Journeys guest, can implement in order to do your bit.
-I really do hope you will keep these in mind for your next riding holiday, wherever your next adventure takes you! (and it can also apply to your non-riding holidays, of course!).
+I really do hope you will keep these in mind for your next riding holiday, wherever your next adventure takes you!
+NB - it can also apply to your non-riding holidays...

 10 good practices for a